-In the next installment of our award-winning documentary series, we take a look at the history and evolution of video games here in the Bay Area.
+In this installment of our award-winning documentary series, we take a look at the history and evolution of video games here in the Bay Area.
 Hear the untold stories from the engineers, designers, producers and professional gamers who made an impact on the video game industry.

-Tune in for "Bay Area Revelations: Evolution of Video Games" on Saturday, March 9th at 10 p.m.
-An encore presentation will air Sunday, March 24th at 3 p.m.
+Catch an encore presention of "Bay Area Revelations: Evolution of Video Games" on Saturday, March 23 at 3 p.m.